Li Wangzhi: Biography

-Li remarked publicly that his father's arrest in 2012 "destroyed his life".
-In August 2013, he attended the opening session of Bo's trial, while Bo's second son, Bo Guagua, was absent, remaining in the United States.
-It was the first time Li saw his father after the general of his grandfather in 2007.
+Li remarked publicly that his father's arrest in 2012 "destroyed his life," leaving him unemployed for a period of time.
+In August 2013, he attended the opening session of Bo's trial, while Bo's second son, Bo Guagua, remained in the United States.
+It was the first time Li saw his father after the funeral of his grandfather in 2007.
 At the trial, Bo referred to his eldest son as "Bo Wangzhi": "Gu Kailai went to great lengths to convince me that Bo Guagua was capable, while Bo Wangzhi was not."
-Bo also expressed regret over their six-year alienation caused by the "12/06 Special Case", during which he was unaware that Li had gotten married and had a child.
+The elder Bo also expressed regret over their six-year alienation caused by the "12/06 Special Case", during which he was unaware that Li had gotten married and had a child.

 On New Year's Day 2015, Li published a post on Weibo, which was censored afterwards, revealing his father's condition in prison: "His health is okay; despite the limited conditions, he can receive treatment when needed."
 Li also shared:A year ago, around this time, my father and I spoke face-to-face for the first time in seven years.
 His first words to me were: "The materials accusing you of poisoning Kailai and me are in the cabinet behind me, this thick (gesturing about a foot).
 I never believed any of it."
 I couldn't hold back my tears.

 But it was this fabricated so-called "12/06 Special Case" that implicated numerous individuals from the Beijing and Chongqing Public Security Bureaus, as well as the Central Guard Bureau, separating father and son as if between life and death.
 To this day, the case remains unresolved, with no one held accountable.
 Those who created and spread the case have neither clarified the truth nor apologized.
 Aren't both my father and I victims of this case?

 In 2014, remarkably, I saw him more often than in any other year I can recall in the past 30 years, which brought me great warmth.
 I took every opportunity to visit him, and I hope, within the bounds of the law, to have more chances to do so.
 After all, life is short.
 Sometimes I reflect: if I don't see him at a funeral, it's in a courtroom or a prison.
 Is that a blessing or a tragedy?
 One can't help but feel at the mercy of fate.